-- FITS PERFECTLY IN MOST SINKS: Handmade from the softest materials, our infant bathtub conforms to most sinks to cradle and protect the baby, creating safe, comfortable, and fun bathing experience
+- Handmade From the Softest Materials: The most luxurious, premium infant bathtub seat conforms to most sinks to cradle and protect the baby, creating a safe, comfortable and fun bathing experience

-- NEWBORN ESSENTIALS MUST HAVES: New Blooming Bath Flower has 4 contoured petals, forming a safe infant bath seat for a stress-free bathtime; Improved crystal Minky fabric is washer & dryer safe
+- Newborn Essentials Must Haves: New Blooming Bath Flower has 4 contoured petals, forming a safe baby bath mat for a stress-free bathtime; Crystal Minky fabric is Washer & dryer safe on delicate

-- BLOOMING BATH BABY BATH TUB: Our newborn bath is designed & recommended for infants & babies up to 6 months - however, it is also great as baby bath tub pillow for the transition to the grown-up tub
+- Infant Bath Seat: Our flower baby sink bath is designed and recommended for infants and babies up to 6 months; It is also great as a baby bath tub pillow for the transition to the grown-up tub

-- BABY BATH ESSENTIALS: Blooming Bath baby bath mat is the winner of the parent tested parent approved award - PTPA; One of favorite baby boy or baby girl gifts for all occasions, great for parents too
+- Baby Bath Essentials: Blooming Bath baby bath mat is the winner of the parent tested parent approved award - PTPA; A favorite baby boy or baby girl gifts for all occasions; Loved by parents too

 Your little ones will be cleaned this way until the umbilical cord falls off, then they can use an infant tub.
 You will have to wash them individually in the beginning of their life, but they’ll soon be ready to share a bath.